 In terms of firmness, the FemmyCycle is one of the softest menstrual cups you can buy.
 While it will feel very comfortable inside you, the downside is that it can be a bit more difficult to insert than the stiffer cups, which will just “pop” open.

 You may have to turn it a full circle one way, then the other in order to get it to fully open.
-Most people find that it’s not a big deal though, and with a bit of practice it’s quite easy to do.
+Most women find that it’s not a big deal though, and with a bit of practice it’s quite easy to do.

 Expensive, but Worth it?